nggit/tremolo-docs/security.md

 ## Avoid high memory consumptions
 You should be careful when sing `request.body()`.
 It's not memory wise.
 Consider using `request.read()` instead.
 Otherwise, you have to set `client_max_body_size` to a lower best value.

 When using `request.form()`, you can limit how much data that allowed to enter internal form parser.

-You can set it with `limit` argument.
+You can set it with the `limit` argument.

 If you sure / only need short amount of form data, eg. 16KiB, you can do the following:

 ```python
 form_data = await request.form(limit=16384)
 ```

+Note that if the coming request body higher than the `limit`, it will return an empty `{}`.
-The default is 8MiB.
+The default `limit` is 8MiB.

 By lowering its value will help mitigating DoS attacks.